Fkaminskaya77/MERN-FRONT-END/README.md

 #### THE USER EXPERIENCE - Functionality

-The agency codes are:
+Technologies Used/how:
-1. React
+1. React: components and router/links to pages
-2. Node, Express,
+2. Node & Expres: connection
-3. axios, and others
+3.

 ### EXAMPLES OF CODE:
     //SAMPLE DATA from US.GOV on the US Department of Agrigiculture funds according to department